Online Harassment of Japanese Celebrities and Influencers: Results

 \subsection{Online Harassment Victimization}

-Fig.~\ref{fig_dhrs} displays the frequencies of direct harassment according to offender types and channels.
-Offenders resorted to direct harassment in public forums (victimization ratios were 52\% and 37\% in the celebrity and influencer samples, respectively), such as replying to social media and weblog comments.
-Most of these messages were abuse.
-Celebrities tended to be targeted by particular offenders (individual), and influencers tended to be targeted by unspecified numbers (collective).
-Toxic messages were conveyed to victims also through private messages (in total, the frequencies of celebrities and influencers were 33\% and 24\%, respectively).
+Fig.~\ref{fig_dhrs} displays the frequencies of direct harassment according to offender types and channels (see Table~\ref{tbl_dhrs} for details).
+Offenders resorted to direct harassment in public forums (the victimization ratio was 43\%), such as replying to social media and weblog comments.
+Most of these messages were abusive about physical or psychological characteristics.
+Victims tended to be targeted by both types of offenders, i.e., particular repeat offenders (individual) and unspecified masses (collective).
+Toxic messages were conveyed to victims also through private messages (the victimization ratio was 27\%).
+Forty-nine percent of the participants reported being subjected to at least one type of direct harassment.

-Fig.~\ref{fig_indhrs} displays the frequencies of indirect harassment.
-Victims are harmed by indirect harassment, such as negative gossip, to spread disinformation (spreading on social media and publishing on curation and news sites).
-They shamed victims' unfavorable, sexual, and photoshopped photos and disclosed victims' personal information.
-Additionally, the victims were sometimes asked for help that was difficult to respond to, for example, suicidal feelings.
+Fig.~\ref{fig_indhrs} displays the frequencies of indirect harassment (see Table~\ref{tbl_indhrs} for details).
+The participants were exposed to indirect harassment, such as negative gossip, and disinformation (spread on social media and published on curation and news sites).
+Offenders shamed victims with unflattering, sexual, and photoshopped images and disclosed victims' personal information.
+Additionally, the victims were sometimes required to assist by answering questions that were difficult to respond to, e.g., suicidal feelings.
+Forty-nine percent of the participants reported being subjected to at least one type of indirect harassment.

-Online harassment negatively affected victims' mental health (Fig.~\ref{fig_damage}) and resulted in them avoiding the use of the Internet (54\% and 52\%), sinking feelings (46\% and 56\%), almost removing their accounts (38\% and 28\%), and feeling truant or leaving their work (37\% and 29\%).
-The values in parentheses were ``agree and slightly agree'' answer ratios of celebrities and influencers, respectively.
-A total of 25\% and 30\% celebrity and influencer victims, respectively, complained of intense mental damages (suicidal feelings, self-harm and wrecking, and intemperateness/substance abuse).
+Victims felt that online harassment negatively affected their mental health (Fig.~\ref{fig_damage}; see Table~\ref{tbl_damage} for details).
+The harassment resulted in them avoiding using the Internet (53\%), caused ``sinking feelings'' (51\%), led them to almost remove their accounts (33\%), and instilled the desire to skip or leave their work (33\%).
+The values in parentheses are ``agree and slightly agree'' answer ratios of the participants.
+Twenty-eight percent of victims complained of intense mental injury (suicidal feelings, self-harm reckless behavior, and intemperance/substance abuse.